Master Cisco Interview Questions: Technical, Behavioral, and HR Answers Plus 5 Insider Tips from Real Candidates

 “Why do you want to work at Cisco?”

 I’m drawn to Cisco for three specific reasons.
-First, the company’s leadership in networking technology means I’d be working with cutting-edge solutions that are shaping how the world connects.
+First, the company’s leadership in networking technology means I’d be working with advanced solutions that are shaping how the world connects.
 That level of innovation is exactly where I want to grow my career.

 Second, I appreciate Cisco’s commitment to both customer success and employee development.
 The focus on continuous learning through certifications and internal training programs aligns perfectly with my professional goals.